Welcome to the Apollo & Gemini Beaver Colonies!

-Each Colony is made up of young people aged 6 to 8, led by an adult Beaver leader.
-Other adult volunteers are on hand to supervise activities, share their skills and keep everyone safe.
+Each Colony is made up of young people aged 6 to 8, led by an adult Beaver Leader and 1 or 2 Assistant Leaders.
+Other adult volunteers including occasional parent helpers are on hand to supervise activities, share their skills and keep everyone safe.

 Within their Colony, some Beavers are also part of a Lodge.
 A Lodge is a smaller group of Beavers, usually headed up by a young person who takes on a peer leadership role (sometimes known as a Lodge Leader or Junior Leader).
 Being a peer leader is about being a superhero for a little while – doing things like welcoming new people to the Colony, being extra helpful during a camp, or taking charge of a game or activity.
 Everyone takes it in turns to take on the challenge.

 As well as enjoying plenty of adventures, being a Beaver is about exploring who you are and what you stand for.
 These are big ideas, and when you join the Colony, you’ll start thinking about them by making a promise.
 A promise is a set of words that mean something to you, which you try to follow everyday.

 Making the promise is a big celebration within the Colony.
 Every time a new Beaver decides to join, they chat through their promise with their leader before saying it out loud in front of their fellow Beavers.
 Family and friends might come along to see this, too.
 Doing this is called being ‘invested’ into Beavers, and it usually takes place once you’ve had a few weeks to settle in.